nryn0021/prasen-python-webapp/README.md

 This is a simple web application using [Python Flask](http://flask.pocoo.org/) and [MySQL](https://www.mysql.com/) database.
 This is used in the demonstration of development of Ansible Playbooks.
+  Choose a GitHub repository in which our Python Web App is Deployed

+Add our Python web application code: Push our Python web application code to the repository, including a requirements.txt file listing all the dependencies required by your application.

+Create a build.sh script: Create a build.sh script in the root of your repository.
+This script will contain the commands necessary to build our application.

+Set up GitHub Actions: Create a directory named .github/workflows in the root of your repository.
+Inside this directory, create a YAML file to define your GitHub Actions workflow.

+Commit and push changes: Commit the changes you've made (including the build.sh script, requirements.txt, and the GitHub Actions workflow file) and push them to the main branch of your repository.
+With these steps, every time you push changes to the main branch of your repository, GitHub Actions will trigger the CI/CD pipeline defined in the ci-cd.yml file.
+This pipeline will:

+Install dependencies specified in requirements.txt.
+Execute the build.sh script.

   Below are the steps required to get this working on a base linux system.

   - Install all required dependencies